ioer-dresden/carto-lab-docker/docs/docker.md

 The container is compatible with [rawdb] and [hlldb] databases from the [LBSN-Structure](https://lbsn.vgiscience.org/).

 !!! note
     Carto-Lab Docker on Windows requires Windows Subsystem for Linux (WSL).
-If you cannot use WSL, ask someone to make the service available for you under a URL.
+If you cannot use WSL, an alternative is to run Carto-Lab Docker on a virtual machine (VM) and connect to it (e.g.) via SSH-Tunnel.

 The current version of Carto-Lab docker is based on Jupyter Lab 4.x.